Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Initialize the enclave arguments.
 + Parameter:
-  + enclave_args: Enclave argument structure used in the host program.
+  + enclave_args: enclave argument structure used in the host program.

 **PLenclave_set_shm**